2025 Iztapalapa tank truck explosion: Aftermath

 Burned signs near the interchange as a result of the explosion.

-31 people were killed and more than 90 others were injured in the explosion.
+31 people were killed and over 90 others were injured in the explosion.
 Traffic was closed at the interchange for rescue operations, as this it is the main route between Mexico City, the eastern part of Mexico and the state of Puebla.
 Among the victims was a 19-year-old student from the National Autonomous University of Mexico who was initially reported missing.
 Her body was later discovered unrecognizable, only being identified through DNA studies.
 Other victims included two staff members from the Instituto Politécnico Nacional.
 Personal belongings were also found at the scene.
 At least 120 firefighters from Mexico City and the State of Mexico participated in controlling the fire.
-Clara Brugada supervised the rescue efforts and smoke control.
+Brugada supervised the rescue efforts and smoke control.
 For several hours, firefighters and some neighbors threw water on the crashed vehicle to cool it and allow its contents to be emptied.

-Emergency services transported the affected people to nearby hospitals, mostly the José María Morelos y Pavón General Hospital of the ISSSTE and the General Hospital of Zone 53 of the IMSS.
+Emergency services transported the affected people to nearby hospitals, mostly ISSSTE's José María Morelos y Pavón General Hospital, and IMSS's General Hospital of Zone 53.
 People who were in the vicinity of the disaster helped with the rescue efforts, as well as putting out the flames of vehicles and trees by carrying buckets of water from nearby houses and throwing dirt with objects on what was consumed by the fire.
 Neighbors of nearby houses helped to shelter people in need of assistance.
 Outside the hospitals, people gathered to assist with food and donations to the families of the victims.
 The mayor of Iztapalapa, Aleida Alavez Ruiz, arrived at the scene at 4:00 p.m.

 Likewise, public transportation services were suspended, including the Metro, Trolleybus and Cablebus, as well as the temporary modification of RTP routes 52 and 1D, to facilitate the access of authorities to the area of the accident and carry out the corresponding damage control.
 Animals were rescued.
 Personnel from the Mexico City Human Rights Commission went to the scene and to the hospitals to collaborate with the victims.
 Collection centers were enabled for those affected by the accident.

 A Yutong Mexico City Trolleybus Line 10 elevated trolleybus with bus number 24014 was damaged by the blast, however, the operator and passengers traveling on the vehicle at the time were able to overcome the danger, as the vehicle was able to withstand the heat generated by the explosion, and the operator's skill enabled the passengers to safely return to the terminal.

 At 7:00 p.m., Clara Brugada held a press conference at the scene to provide an initial assessment.
-The vehicle responsible for the explosion was removed around midnight on September 11.
+The vehicle responsible for the explosion was removed by midnight of September 11th.